 Test results for portions of the project completed in the covered period (see Closeout Obligations and Reporting below).

 Closeout Obligations and Reporting – AIMM Program subrecipients must submit a final Closeout Report to ADECA following project completion, demonstrating full and complete performance of the terms and conditions of their subaward agreements and required broadband service offerings.
 AIMM Program subrecipients will submit the Closeout Report in the format established by ADECA, including through the completion of ADECA-provided templates.
+The Closeout Report must contain one final version of each required piece of documentation for the completed project, regardless of whether the subrecipient submitted a version prior to the Closeout Report.
 Specific reporting instructions and requirements will be provided by ADECA to subrecipients in advance of submission, however, some of the information subrecipients will be required to provide in the Closeout Report includes:

 Middle-Mile Network Performance Testing: Subrecipients will satisfy the following performance testing obligations for completed portions of the middle-mile network, submit data on completed portions each quarter, and submit a final report compiling all of the quarterly information upon project completion: